Edit: As a supplement to this: check out my favorite books.

 "A language that doesn't affect the way you think about programming,

 I agree with other developers who assert that a language is not worth learning unless it teaches you something new and mind-expanding.
 There are exceptions of course.
 Maybe you want to switch stacks to get an awesome high-value job.
 By all means, learn the new stack.

 Same for the family of Java, C++, C#, or VB.NET.
 One of those is plenty.

-Instead shoot for languages that will really beef up your thought process.
+Instead aim for languages that will really expand your thought process.
 I like the advice given by Peter Norvig:

-I would add to that my own personal list: a language that forces you to use monands for controlling side-effects (Haskell), and a language that allows for dependent types (Idris).
+I would add to that my own personal list: a pure language that forces you to use monads for controlling side-effects (like Haskell), and a language that allows for dependent types (like Idris or Coq).

 What is important about a new language is not a new syntax.
 A new syntax is just cruft that gets in the way of the new concepts.
 A new concept might be closures.
 If you have always worked in Java, a closure will really expand your mind.
 Or macros.
 If you have never seen macros, the concept alone is completely foreign, not just the syntax.
 That is where the value is.
 A good test if you are learning something new is if you have to research what the concept even means, without even needing to see the syntax first.
 For example, when I started learning monads, I didn’t even need to see the syntax for how Haskell does them, I didn’t even understand the concept at all, so I could read pretty much anything about the concept and get value out of it.
 That is the high value content.

 I would say very few frameworks are going to expand your mind in a way that is worth the effort to learn them.
 Some very select frameworks can cause you to think of a problem in a novel way and thus expand your mind (off the top of my head: React.js, Cycle.js, Core.Async, Akka, Datomic) but those are very few and far between.